ITfoxtec/FoxIDs/docs/howto-connect.md

 If needed you can [connect two FoxIDs tracks](#connect-foxids-tracks).

+> Take a look at the FoxIDs test connections in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Get read access with the user `reader@foxids.com` and password `TestAccess!`

 ## How to connect Identity Provider (IdP)

 An external OpenID Provider (OP) / Identity Provider (IdP) can be connected with a OpenID Connect up-party or a SAML 2.0 up-party.